+Procedures to be followed in the case of an offsite incident or emergency are to be found in Appendix 6.
+All visit leaders must carry an emergency card which lists actions to take in an emergency and vital contact numbers.
 The Headmistress must ensure that emergency arrangements are in place and are known to staff, to cover the range of activities undertaken and the times at which they take place.
-This will include an emergency contact within school.
+This will include the Reception Emergency First Contact within school.
 Outside of normal school hours this emergency contact must be a member of the Senior Leadership Team (SLT) or another senior member of staff agreed by the Headmistress.

 Should an attack or specific threat (e.g. terrorist attack) occur during a trip or off-site activity, either in the UK or abroad, the visit leader and the party must at all times follow local/national securities' emergency and evacuation procedures.
-The visit leader will in the first instance account for all members of the party and report back to the emergency contact at the earliest opportunity.
+The visit leader will in the first instance account for all members of the party and report back following the school's offsite emergency procedures at the earliest opportunity.